HL7/davinci-crd/src/pagecontent/hooks.md

 * The queries use the defined search parameter names from the respective FHIR specification versions.
 If parties processing these queries have varied from these ‘standard’ search parameter names, they will be responsible for translating the parameters into their local names.

-* When full prefetch as defined here is not supported, client systems SHALL, at minimum, support the batch query syntax shown at the end of this section.
+* When full prefetch as defined here is not supported, client systems **SHALL**, at minimum, support the batch query syntax shown at the end of this section.
 Payer systems may choose to support the batch query mechanism, perform client-specific queries as necessary or return no results when a client does not support its prefetch requirements.

 * While these queries attempt to bring back all the potentially relevant information, not all information will necessarily exist for all requests or events, particularly at the time the hook is called.
-Services SHOULD provide what coverage requirements they can based on the information available.
+Services **SHOULD** provide what coverage requirements they can based on the information available.

 ##### Examples